xxxFRIARxxx/SaltyBot/README.md

 ## What happens when ratings or winstreaks haven't been found in the DB?

-In both Matchmaking and Tournaments, if ratings or winstreaks haven't been found in the database, or are all equal to one another, it wagers $1.
+In both Matchmaking and Tournaments, if ratings or winstreaks haven't been found in the database, or are all equal to one another, it wagers $1 on a randomly-selected fighter.

 ## How does betting work in Tournaments?